louisoutin/yolov5_torchserve/README.md

 For the docker-compose, you might have an issue with the GPU:
 - check that you have nvidia-docker installed
-- make a change in config to force GPU usage
+- make a change in docker-compose configs to force GPU usage (there is an issue on docker-compose github open)